Open water with distant Toronto skyline under wide sky with sunset

 The practical stuff.

-Everything you need to know before heading out to the spit — including the one thing most people forget to check.
+Everything you need to know before heading out to the spit.

 Parking & Access